MuhammadHassanBashir/Migrate-to-gcr.io-repositories-hosted-on-Artifact-Registry/README.md

 **Note: it works on moving same repo from GCR name gcr.io to artifact name gcr.io**

-You could be the thing like...
+You could see the thing like...

     gcloud artifacts docker upgrade migrate --projects=world-learning-400909           --------> applying migration command Please enter the correct Google Cloud Project ID: world-learning-400909